Best road bike wheels 2025: Aero options for a faster ride

 Can I use any tyre on any rim?

-You can only run tubeless with both a tubeless compatible tyre and rim combo, though Zipp wheels for example aren't compatible with 25mm Continental tyres, since the edge of the rim - known as the bead - is hookless.
+You can only run tubeless with both a tubeless compatible tyre and rim combo, though Zipp wheels, for example, aren't compatible with 25mm Continental tyres, since the edge of the rim - known as the bead - is hookless.

 Hookless rims are the new kid on the block, doing away with the hook on the inside of the rim bead that locks the tyre in place.
-These are absolutely only usable with hookless-compatible tyres, or you risk a blowout.
+These are absolutely usable only with hookless-compatible tyres, or you risk a blowout.

 Can I use rim brakes on a disc wheel?